 When reviewing your on-page SEO, you will deal with things like:

-Off-Page SEO is the process of promoting your website on the Web for the purpose of increasing awareness for your content, products or services.
+Off-page SEO is the process of promoting your website on the Web to increase credibility about your brand and improve your search engine rankings.

 In other words, you need to let other website owners know that you exist.
-The benefits from doing so are a lot:
+The benefits of doing so are many:

-- Search engines are more likely to run higher websites that have references (links) from other websites.
+- Search engines are more likely to rank higher websites that have references (links) from other websites.

 - You will get more traffic.